Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

-# Getting started with Data API builder for Azure SQL Database
+# Getting started with Data API builder for Azure Database PostgreSQL

 Make sure you have read the [Getting Started](getting-started.md) document.